-Your online recommendation provides an external perspective on the candidate’s abilities and accomplishments.
+Your online recommendation provides an external perspective on the applicant's abilities and accomplishments.
 There are two parts of the online recommendation that we ask you to complete.

 - Character and leadership assessment form (see the assessment form).
-Tip: be honest.
-Giving inflated ratings in the character and leadership assessment form is not helpful to the candidate or to us.
+Be honest.
+Inflating your ratings in the character and leadership assessment form is not helpful to the candidate or to us.

-- Answers to four recommendation prompts.
-Tip: specific details, anecdotes, and examples are especially helpful.
+- Answers to five recommendation prompts.
+Specific details, anecdotes, and examples are especially helpful.
 In your letter, please address the following:

-- How do you know and interact with the candidate.
+- How do you know and interact with the applicant?

-- Is there anything else (positive or constructive) that we should know about the candidate?
+- Is there anything else that we should know about the applicant?

 Submitting Your Online Reference Letter

 - We strongly suggest that you submit your reference letter a day or two before the October 10, 2019 application deadline.